impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-8-content.md

 Let's examine everything *except* the code inside the `else` block, which we'll look at next.

 This block of code is similar to the block before it.
 We check if a variable has not yet been set (in this case, `RBENV_DIR` instead of `RBENV_ROOT`).
-If it's not yet set, then we set it equal to the current working directory.
+If it's not yet set, then we give it a default value of the current working directory.
 Once we've exited the `if/else` block, we export `RBENV_DIR` as an environment variable.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>